I’M NOT ALLOWED TO BE ANGRY

 a.
 P-As always look for & often find another person who is overtly angry / volatile* (V.) to play the game with – no fun being stuck with all that UN-expressed rage alone!
 (See: Inter-personal games, Eric Berne).

 As adults, they desperately need to maintain their illusions of being perfect, in the faint hope of getting or keeping their parents’ approval, being taught that strong emotions are considered dirty, messy, dangerous – even murderous!
-This pattern of being P-A is another unhealthy way of coping with intense FoA – fear of abandonment
+Being P-A is another unsuccessful way of denying intense fear of abandonment

-b. ✶ Volatiles need P-As (or their part, or the game wouldn’t work):
+b. ✶ Volatiles need P-As (for their part, or the game wouldn’t work) :

 • it gives them an excuse for letting out some of their rage ‘legitimately’